 This is a competitive grant program.
-Applications will be assessed by a panel of five volunteer judges recruited by the Orlando Economic Partnership to reflect breadth of expertise in areas considered critical to assessing the viability of the activities and programs.
+Applications were assessed by a panel of five volunteer judges recruited by the Orlando Economic Partnership to reflect breadth of expertise in areas considered critical to assessing the viability of the activities and programs.
 Judge’s expertise will represent at least two of five areas:

 • Entrepreneurial ecosystem building: Increasing Orlando’s reputation as a tech hub